greg-raven/grus/_posts/2022-12-26-congress-asks-americans-to-sacrifice-at-the-altar-of-eternal-growth.md

 ---
-title: 'Congress asks Americans to sacrifice at the altar of eternal growth'
+title: "Congress asks Americans to sacrifice at the altar of eternal growth"
 layout: post
 categories:
 - Letters